-- Juice the orange and cut rind into small matchsticks.
+- Juice the orange (reserve the juice) and cut the rind into small matchsticks.

-- In a separate bowl, mix the wine, honey, orange juice and rind together.
-Pour over peaches.
+- In a separate bowl, mix the wine, orange juice, honey, and rind together.
+Pour the mixture over the peaches.

-- Cover and place in refrigerator to soak and chill for an hour.
+- Cover and place in a refrigerator to soak and chill for an hour.
 Serve immediately.

 You can use one of these to squeeze your orange.
 It’s easy and less mess than a juicer.

 We’ve reached the end of Wine Soaked White Peaches.
 I hope you enjoyed it.

 Make sure you join our Creating a Cozy Life – Hygge Style Facebook group.
 You’re not going to believe how amazing it is.
 Join here to be part of the virtual cozy cabin.

 Let me know in the comments below if you tried the recipe and what you thought.
 I would also love to hear if you added your own flare to the ingredients!